 Various error codes could occur in Windows 10, and every single one of them is equally annoying.
 We already showed you how to solve some errors in Windows 10.

 In this guide, we’re going to show you how to solve the error 0X80240020 in Windows 10.

 When you try to download a certain Windows update, like recent Windows 10 cumulative updates, or maybe a new version of the system itself, if you still didn’t upgrade, sometimes error 0X80240020 may occur.

 This issue occurs if the Automatic Updates process is unable to complete your request and download certain updates.
-Luckily, there are a couple of workaround that can resolve this issue.
+Luckily, there is a couple of workarounds that can resolve this issue.

 Solution 1 – Delete the SoftwareDistribution folder

 This solution doesn’t only apply to 0X80240020 error specifically because it could also solve other update errors.
 So, here’s what you need to do to delete the SoftwareDisribution folder and try to download updates again:

 - Go to the following folder and delete everything in that folder: